FREQUENTLY ASKED QUESTIONS ON INDIE GRANTS FUNDING & SELECTION

 Rest assured that all the great work you put into developing your project past the script stage will be seriously considered by the evaluators.
 There's nothing we like more than to support a project that's greenlight-ready.
 But we also want to give all South Carolina filmmakers an opportunity to produce a project, including writers.
 So both project types are considered carefully.

-If you're applying for this type of Indie Grant, there is a section in the application form to provide the following:
+If you're applying for this type of INDIE GRANT, use the SUPPORTING FUNDS APPLICATION to provide the following:

 - Current stage of the short film